dcrossleyau/speculations/workflow/folio-workflow-engine.md

 #### Discussion

-XXX Probably don't need all four representations.
-Which to omit?

-XXX Since the DSL will be parseable, maybe we'll make it the persistent form and not bother with XML/JSON at all.
+Four representations of workflows certainly feels like too many.
+For the moment. we can simplify matters by ignoring the visual representation, which certainly will not be in v1, but certainly will need to appear in a subsequent version.
+Of the other three representations, how many do we need?

+We can certainly do without the compiled form, at least in early versions of the workflow implementation.
+This is purely an optimisation, to reduce parsing overhead, and can be ignored until and unless profiling shows that it is needed.

+But that still leaves is with two forms: XML/JSON and the DSL.
+In one conception, the latter exists as a human-maintainable form to compiler into the former.
+But in that case, do we even need the XML/JSON version?
+Instead, the DSL could itself be the canonical form: workflows will be written by developers, using the DSL; they will be stored in the FOLIO database in that form; then they compiled and run directly from the parse tree by the Workflow Engine.
+Later on after v1, these workflows will be compiled and translated into visual form by the Workflow Editor, which will then emit updated workflows in the same DSL, and write them back to the database.

+So it seems possible that we have no pressing need for an XML/JSON form.

-XXX Programming language: since we will need to parse/render on the client side for the V2 Workflow Editor, we will need implementations in JS.
-That suggests we should use those JS implementations on the server side too.
-This may mean the first Okapi module written in JS, or may entail somehow calling out from an RMB-based module into the JS compiler/renderer.
+What language should we write the DSL parser in?
+(Or, if we decide to make an XML/JSON representation canonical, the parser that translates raw parse trees into an executable form?)
+In a future version of FOLIO, we will need to parse and render this language on the client side for the Workflow Editor, so we will need an implementation of the parser/renderer in JavaScript.
+That suggests we should create those JaveScript implementations for version 1, using them on the server side initially, and avoid later having two separate implementation in different languages.
+This may mean that the workflow compiler becomes the first Okapi module written in JavaScript; or it may entail somehow calling out from an RMB-based module into a separate JavaScript compiler/renderer.

 ### Operations